 ....and is seen again close up.

-A busy scene at Stassfurt with my train to Blumenburg behind 110.150 and 118.106 with its Magdeburg to Güsten train.
+A busy scene at Stassfurt with my train to Blumenberg behind 110.150 and 118.106 with its Magdeburg to Güsten train.

-I'd been buying single tickets all day: Wernigerode to Nordhausen and Nordhausen to Blumenburg, but then needed a single from Blumenburg to Wernigerode.
-Unfortunately, the ticket office was closed at Blumenburg but, because I was buying a ticket on the train, I was charged a supplement, even though I told the conductor the booking office was closed.
+I'd been buying single tickets all day: Wernigerode to Nordhausen and Nordhausen to Blumenberg, but then needed a single from Blumenberg to Wernigerode.
+Unfortunately, the ticket office was closed at Blumenberg but, because I was buying a ticket on the train, I was charged a supplement, even though I told the conductor the booking office was closed.

-From Blumenburg 110.747 took me on to Halberstadt and then I caught the Leipzig to Wernigerode express behind 132.598.
+From Blumenberg 110.747 took me on to Halberstadt and then I caught the Leipzig to Wernigerode express behind 132.598.

 Tuesday 30th July 1985